derekbarber/derekbarber.ca/source/_posts/2016-12-26-no-more-new-years-resolutions.markdown

  * etc...

-January 1st would come and I would start cutting out all sugar and it would go okay for a couple days, but it wouldn't take long before such a drastic and difficult to maintain change would unravel and I would end up back at square one.
+January 1st would come and I would start cutting out all sugar and it would go okay for a while, but it wouldn't take long before such a drastic and difficult to maintain change would unravel and I would end up back at square one.